The examples below illustrate the use of Resource Definitions to realize a particular capability.

 (...)

-This section contains example Resource Definitions using the
+This section contains example Resource Definitions for handling Kubernetes ingress traffic using the Ingress Driver.

 (...)